 Resources for Coexistence

-The reports generated and compiled by Coexistence International are archived by the MA Program in Coexistence and Conflict in order to preserve the program's legacy and provide students and practitioners with valuable resources for understanding complementary approaches to coexistence.
+The reports generated and compiled by Coexistence International are archived by the MA Program in Conflict Resolution and Coexistence in order to preserve the program's legacy and provide students and practitioners with valuable resources for understanding complementary approaches to coexistence.
 Click here to access these resources, which are divided by thematic category.